MicrosoftDocs/entra-docs/docs/identity/saas-apps/beatrust-tutorial.md

 ## Configure Beatrust SSO

-To configure single sign-on on **Beatrust** side, you need to send the downloaded **Certificate (Base64)** and appropriate copied URLs from the application configuration to [Beatrust support team](mailto:support@beatrust.com).
+To configure single sign-on on **Beatrust** side, you need to send the downloaded **Certificate (Base64)**, appropriate copied URLs from the application configuration, and App Federation Metadata Url to [Beatrust support team](mailto:support@beatrust.com).
 They set this setting to have the SAML SSO connection set properly on both sides.

 ### Create Beatrust test user